-Charged with a DUI in Stafford, Fredericksburg, Manassas or elsewhere in Northern Virginia?
-Call Williams Stone Carpenter Buczek, PC at 540-657-0111.
+Charged with DUI or other alcohol-related charges in Stafford, Fredericksburg, Manassas, or elsewhere in Northern Virginia?
+Call Williams Stone Carpenter Buczek, PC.
 The penalties for DUI in Virginia are tough.
-If you've been charged with DUI in Stafford County, Prince William County or Spotsylvania County, you need an aggressive lawyer to come to your defense.
+If you’ve been charged with DUI, you need an aggressive lawyer to come to your defense.

 Is this your first charge or conviction?
 A first offense can and will result in expensive fines with a minimum of $250 and up to one year of revocation of a driver’s license.
 Did you have a BAC (blood alcohol content) of .15 or more?
 If so, you are facing jail time.
 And those with BAC levels of .21 or higher face more severe jail sentences.

 Some individuals simply plead guilty and pay their fines or do their time.
 Others choose to fight and call our attorneys.

 Defending DUI Charges

 Williams Stone Carpenter Buczek, PC has the experience and knowledge to defend DUI cases and has successfully done so for many throughout Northern Virginia.
 We will investigate every detail of your situation and identify potential areas of error that may help you gain an advantage for those electing to defend their charge.

 Our attorneys work with all types of DUI charges and can answer any question you might have including penalties, possible defense, consequences for multiple drunk driving charges, underage DUI, penalties for both misdemeanors & felonies, out of state charges, DUI where injuries are involved, breath and blood tests, field sobriety tests, blood alcohol levels, suspended driver’s license, details of sobriety checkpoints and more.
 It doesn’t matter your situation or question, Williams Stone Carpenter Buczek, PC is here and ready to evaluate your case.